renanthera/simc-wiki/Mages.md

 ## Crowd control

 Some abilities have different effect depending on whether the target is susceptible to crowd control.
-For example, against targets that are immune to crowd control, Freeze will not apply the root effect, it won't trigger any charges of Fingers of Frost and it won't activate Sephuz's Secret.
+For example, against targets that are immune to crowd control, Freeze will not apply the root effect.

 Target is susceptible to crowd control in these situations: